RandomsCTF/write-ups/Hack.lu CTF 2015/GuessTheNumber [Coding 150]/README.md

 ## Another take

-There's another take on this problem that's just too creative not to mention here: some teams just opened 101 connections at the same second (to have the same seed), then used each connection as an oracle for getting subsequent numbers.
+There's another take on this problem that's just too creative not to mention here: some teams solved the challenge by opening 101 connections at the same second (to have the same seed), then used each connection as an oracle for getting subsequent numbers.

 The method works like this:
 - open 101 connections in one second so that they all have the same seed;